MysticMoonlight/EndlessMod/editions/infinity/1.18/infinity.md

 * On first run or mod/resource pack update, the cache will be generated so the game will freeze for several minutes.
 Don't panic, just wait for them to load completely.
 This will allow the game to load quickly on next run!
 * If you see that dependency is missing, please check if you put forge version into mods folder!
 If you did, find the Fabric version and replace them.
 Some mods have Forge and Fabric version mixed.

-## How to keep mod up to date ###
+## How to keep mod up to date
-As of 1.17.1-libre-labs2 update, auto updater named Fabrilous Updater has been added.
-This will allow you to keep the mod up to date, which usually includes bug fixes and new features.
+As of EndlessMod 18, Fabrilous Updater has been replaced with Modget due to Fabrilous Updater not being maintained.
 Use following command to manage updates.
-Please note that Fabrilous Updater does not check for update automatically!
+Please note that Modget does not check for update automatically!

-/fabdate update - Shows a list of mods needing updates with a clickable download link.
-/fabdate autoupdate - Automatically removes old mods and downloads new mods.
+/modget refresh - Similar to `apt update`, refreshes the manifest cache /modget upgrade - Check available updates for mods